FAQ: Frequently Asked Questions

-Currently, the pack has fifteen adults and five cubs.
+Currently, the pack has twenty two adults and three cubs.
 There are eleven, including our cubs, who visit the Wolf People store.
-We usually bring two or three wolves with us to the visitor center and store each work day.
+We usually bring two wolves with us to the visitor center and store each work day.
 They also accompany us when we go to schools and campground talks.
 The other nine members are content to stay in their comfortable enclosures at the compound.

 Are the Wolf People wolves wild?

 While our wolves aren’t wild, they aren’t domesticated like house pets.
 They live outside in large enclosures 365 days a year.
 They enjoy regular feedings and they receive the best veterinary care available to them.